This page is part of the installation ‘Tower of Babel’ >> back to the preface

 Design: Petro Drozdowsky

 Ukraine, ‘the granary of Europe’, falls under the rule of Stalin.
-He orders overall collectivization of the farms.
+He orders the overall collectivization of the farms.
 This is met with great resistance from independent farmers.
 Reprisals follow.
 Millions of farmers are deported to Siberia.
 Armed police groups confiscate all available grain, including seeds.
 Police cordons shut off rebellious villages to prevent the starving population from fleeing in search of food.
 In 1932-33, about 4 to 6 million people die of starvation from the Holodomor (hunger murder) in Ukraine.

 Monument for those who fell for the freedom of Lithuania